chemica/flirt/README.md

 Flirt.enable only: [:topping_added, :pancake_flipped]
 ```

-Enabled status affects broadcast/publish, listeners can still be added and will be
+Enabled status affects publishing only, listeners can still be added and will be
 remembered.
 No listeners will be removed.

 Clear all listeners: